 If you must be stingy with salt, you're sure to appreciate this flavor-rich bean dish.
 "These beans are well-received by folks who love hot and spicy foods and those with a more conservative palate, too," writes Debra Hogenson of Brewster, Minnesota.
 "It's requested for all our family reunions."

 Recommended: 25 Easy Summer Side Dishes For The Slow Cooker

 VERIFIED BY Taste of Home Test Kitchen

 - 1/8 to 1/4 teaspoon cayenne pepper

-- Sort beans and rinse in cold water.
-Place beans in a Dutch oven; add water to cover by 2 in.
+- Place beans in a Dutch oven or soup kettle; add water to cover by 2 in.
 Bring to a boil; boil for 2 minutes.
 Remove from the heat; cover and let stand for 1 hour.

-- Drain and rinse beans, discarding liquid.
+- Drain and rinse beans, discard liquid.
 Return beans to Dutch oven; add onion and enough water to cover by 2 in.
 Bring to a boil.
-Reduce heat; cover and simmer for 60-70 minutes or until beans are tender.
+Reduce heat; cover and simmer for 60-70 minutes or until the beans are tender.

 - Drain beans and place in an ungreased 2-qt. baking dish.
-Stir in the salsa, brown sugar and seasonings.
+Add the remaining ingredients.
 Cover and bake at 350° for 25 minutes or until heated through.
 Yield: 8 servings.

 Originally published as Brown Sugar Baked Beans in Light & Tasty June/July 2002, p13